This Version Posted: July 30, 2020

-The local Health Unit is working with area farmers to ensure these temporary (or migrant) workers can work safely during COVID-19.
-Our aim is to also protect the health of the community by preventing the spread of the virus.
+The Health Unit works to protect the health of workers and the well-being of the entire community by preventing the spread of the virus.
 This ensures area farms operate safely and by the rules, while allowing our local communities to stay well-fed and have access to quality, locally-produced food items.

 During COVID-19, the Health Unit follows provincial directives and federal guidelines for temporary foreign workers.
 Throughout the growing season, our Public Health Inspectors work directly with local farmers and migrant workers to ensure these guidelines are followed to the letter of the law.
 Some of the provisions include: